Financial-Times/n-lambda/README.md

 # n-lambda
-Like ft-next-express, but for λ
+Like n-express, but for λ

 ## Usage